-All school council elections must follow the timeline that has been set by the Minister.
-If you decide to stand for election, you can arrange for someone to nominate you as a candidate or you can nominate yourself in the Parent category.
-DET employees whose child is enrolled in a school in which they are not engaged in work, are eligible to nominate for parent membership of the school council at that school.
+If you decide to stand for election, you can arrange for someone to nominate you as a candidate or you can nominate yourself in the Parent member category.

+DET employees whose child is enrolled in a school in which they are not engaged in work, are eligible to nominate for Parent membership of the school council at that school.

 Once the nomination form is completed, return it to the principal within the time stated on the Notice of Election.
-You will receive a Nomination Form Receipt via email following the receipt of your completed nomination.
+You will receive a Nomination Form Receipt via post, email or by hand following the receipt of your completed nomination.

-Generally, if there are more nominations received than there are vacancies on council, a ballot will be conducted during the two weeks after the call for nominations has closed.
+If there are more nominations received than there are vacancies on council, a ballot will be conducted during the two weeks after the call for nominations has closed.